5 Reasons THIS Type Of Honey Deserves A Spot In Your Pantry, Medicine Cabinet & Beauty Routine

 "When I get that scratch in my throat, I go straight for the Manuka honey," Will Cole, D.C., IFMCP, functional medicine expert, told mbg.
 "This honey from New Zealand has even higher nutritional content than regular raw honey and has next-level antimicrobial properties.
 I'll add a little to my dandelion tea throughout the day."

 But Manuka's perks extend well beyond battling the common cold.
 Here, learn everything you need to know about the unique health and beauty benefits of Manuka honey, what to do with it, and how to make sure you're buying the highest quality product.

 What is Manuka honey (and what makes it so special)?

 Native to New Zealand, Manuka honey is produced by bees that pollinate the flowers of the Manuka bush (Leptospermum scoparium).
-While all honey has been used medicinally for thousands of years, Manuka honey is much newer to the health scene—in fact, the Manuka plant's enhanced antibacterial properties weren't identified and studied until the 1980s.
+While all honey has been used medicinally for thousands of years1, Manuka honey is much newer to the health scene—in fact, the Manuka plant's enhanced antibacterial properties2 weren't identified and studied until the 1980s.

 5 health benefits and uses of Manuka honey.